 How to Find Good Employees

-There are various tools and strategies you can use when looking for good potential employees.
-These include sharing the job post on social media, asking for employee referrals and using job posting sites.
+There are lots of different strategies for finding potential employees, like sharing the opening on social media, asking staffers for referrals and, of course, using job posting sites.

 Create a job post

 - Highlight the perks.
-Beyond listing employer-sponsored benefits, add a description — or videos and images, if possible — that illustrates the office environment and corporate culture.
-Workplace culture is a major driver of employee engagement and productivity and can help attract new employees.
+Beyond listing employer-sponsored benefits, add a description — even videos or images, if possible — that illustrates the environment and culture of your workplace.

 - Make it scannable.
-To potential candidates, especially for those job seekers browsing on their mobile devices.
-Using short paragraphs and bullet points to break down job duties, benefits and salary specifications will make the description easier to read.
+Using short paragraphs and bullet points to break down job duties, benefits and salary specifications will make the description easier to read — especially on mobile.